Expose hideouts of terrorists to reduce threat of attacks in Ghana - Kan-Dapaah - Ghana Business News

-Mr Albert Kan-Dapaah, Minister of National Security, has urged citizens to inform State security and intelligence agencies about the hideouts of terrorists.
+Mr Albert Kan-Dapaah, Minister of National Security has urged citizens to inform State security and intelligence agencies about hideouts of terrorists within their communities to reduce the threat of an attack in Ghana.

 “The support of the citizenry in informing security agencies on happenings in their localities where the terrorists were likely to hide and commit their atrocious crimes, significantly reduces the threat of an attack in Ghana.”